 Car accidents can be a confusing and traumatic experience – especially if the collision was caused by someone who was speeding, texting, or otherwise impaired.
 More often than not, a car accident is highly preventable.
 After an accident occurs, you may have many questions about Louisiana laws, medical care, and insurance.
 At Rhorer Law Firm, our experienced Livingston Parish and Baton Rouge car accident lawyers have the answers you need to focus on healing after your injury.

-Baton Rouge Car Accident Statistics
+Yearly Car Accident Statistics in Baton Rouge

 Car accident statistics across the entire U.S. have increased dramatically over the last 5 years.
 According to the U.S. Department of Transportation, there were more than 35,000 fatalities on America’s roadways in 2015, averaging about 96 deaths each day.
 As distraction, negligence, and impaired drivers have been key factors in these numbers, traffic congestion has also contributed significantly.
 Among mid-sized cities, Baton Rouge is ranked the third highest for roadway congestion – with car accident numbers almost doubling since 2010.